-If Wilson disease is suspected, slit-lamp examination for Kayser-Fleischer rings is required, and serum ceruloplasmin and copper levels and 24-h urinary copper excretion are measured.
+If Wilson disease is suspected, slit-lamp examination for Kayser-Fleischer rings is required, and serum ceruloplasmin levels and 24-h urinary copper excretion are measured.
 Serum copper levels may be measured, but ceruloplasmin levels are usually sufficient.
 Transaminase levels are also often measured; high levels are consistent with the diagnosis.

 Serum ceruloplasmin (normally 20 to 35 mg/dL) is usually low in Wilson disease but can be normal.
 It can also be low in heterozygous carriers and those with other liver disorders (eg, viral hepatitis, drug- or alcohol-induced liver disease).
 A low ceruloplasmin level in a patient with a Kayser-Fleischer ring is diagnostic.
 Also, a level of < 5 mg/dL is highly suggestive regardless of clinical findings.

 In Wilson disease, 24-hour urinary copper excretion (normally, ≤ 30 mcg/day) is usually > 100 mcg/day.
 If serum ceruloplasmin is low and urinary copper excretion is high, diagnosis is clear.
 If levels are equivocal, measuring urinary copper excretion after penicillamine is given (penicillamine provocation test) may confirm the diagnosis; this test is not usually done in adults because cutoff values are not well-established.

 In unclear cases (eg, elevated transaminases, no Kayser-Fleischer rings, indeterminate values for ceruloplasmin and urinary copper), the diagnosis is made by doing a liver biopsy to measure hepatic copper concentration.
 However, false-negative results may occur because of a sampling error (due to large variations in copper concentrations in the liver) or fulminant hepatitis (causing necrosis that releases large amounts of copper).

 Because early treatment is most effective, screening is indicated for anyone who has a sibling, cousin, or parent with Wilson disease.
 Screening consists of a slit-lamp examination and measurement of transaminase levels, serum copper and ceruloplasmin, and 24-h urine copper excretion.
 If any results are abnormal, liver biopsy is done to measure hepatic copper concentration.

 Genetic testing is under investigation.